Ebooks do not need DRM.

 It offers no protection for the author’s rights nor for a reader’s right to own what they have legally purchased.

 It’s a monstrous con and a phony excuse by retailers to protect their walled gardens and profit.

-When you publish with Amazon KDP, DRM is set by default.
+When you publish with Amazon KDP, Amazon sets DRM by default.
 You need to hover to get a short explanation and then change the tick box to remove DRM.

-However, Amazon doesn’t make it easy for book buyers to know if an ebook is DRM protected or not.
+However, Amazon doesn’t make it easy for book buyers to know if an ebook has DRM protection or not.

 You have to look at the product details and check if lending is possible.